Warp Drive and Romulan History

-Summary There are many more and much stronger arguments that the Romulans did have warp drive as of 2160 and the Bird-of-Prey should have had warp drive too.
+There is more and much stronger evidence that the Romulans did have warp drive as of 2160 and the Bird-of-Prey should have had warp drive too.
 Especially the hard evidence from Star Trek Enterprise outweighs everything else, unless we resorted to absurd claims that the Romulan may have lost the technology until 2266.
 The "simple impulse power" statement by Scotty can be interpreted in that the ship has an impulse (=fusion) reactor as a power source, which need not have anything to do with the type of its engines.
 Alternatively, if the ship were really restricted to sublight speeds, this doesn't mean that no warp drive is installed or even that warp drive is unknown to the Romulans.
 It is just too obvious that the two cylinders are supposed to be warp engines.

 The only remaining issue is that the travel time between the Earth Outposts would be much longer than suggested in "Balance of Terror", but in my opinion this should be attributed to the dramatic license, while the map alone is absolutely perfect at a scale of 1 ly per grid point.
 As for the ancient Romulans, it is possible that they actually had impulse-driven generational ships, if the distance from Vulcan to Romulus is no farther than about 100 light years, for the civilization must be given enough time to develop on Romulus.
 This would explain the Romulan ruins that can be found on several planets in Federation space.
 I have based my version of Romulan history on these assumptions.